Collie eye anomaly: Affected breeds

-It is known to occur in Collies (smooth and rough collies), Shetland Sheepdogs, Australian Shepherds, Border Collies, Lancashire Heelers, and Nova Scotia Duck Tolling Retrievers.
+It is known to occur in Collies (smooth and rough collies), Shetland Sheepdogs, Australian Shepherds, Border Collies, Lancashire Heelers, Nova Scotia Duck Tolling Retrievers, and the Hokkaido.
 Frequency is high in Collies and Shetland Sheepdogs, and low in Border Collies and NSDTRs.
 In the United States, incidence in the genotype of collies has been estimated to be as high as 95 percent, with a phenotypic incidence of 80 to 85 percent.

 Pathogenesis

 CEA is caused by improper development of the eye.
 Failure of the cells of the posterior portion of the optic vesicles to express growth hormone affects the differentiation of other cells of the eye.
 The choroid, especially lateral to the optic disc, is hypoplastic (underdeveloped).
 A coloboma, or hole, may form in or near the optic disc due to a failed closure of embryonic tissue.
 The degree of these abnormalities varies between individual dogs, and even between the same dog's eyes.
-CEA is inherited as an autosomal recessive trait that has a penetrance reaching 100 percent, and has been localized to canine chromosome 37.
+CEA is inherited as an autosomal recessive trait that has a penetrance reaching 100 percent.
+A mutation in the NHEJ1 gene is responsible.